 The architectural language borrows heavily from York’s deep industrial history and wealth of factory building stock.
 Modern elements pair with the industrial aesthetic to announce the forward-thinking focus of this contemporary learning center.

-A dramatic 3-story design gesture at the new west entry serves as a beacon that is visible from the main campus and west campus axis.
-The original factory site plan was informed by the edges of Tyler Run and Codorus Creeks which historically provided power to the facilities.
-The northern and western edges continue to be defined by the creeks, but open green spaces along the property edge will now allow for interaction with the waterways.
+A dramatic three-story design gesture at the new west entry serves as a beacon that is visible from the main campus and west campus axis.
+The original factory site plan was informed by the edges of Tyler Run and Codorus Creek which historically provided power to the facilities.
+The northern and western edges continue to be defined by the creeks, but open green spaces along the property edge now allow for interaction with the waterways.

 Existing conditions of the Phillip King House.